 This is the last passage and chapter narrated from the point of view of Jon Snow, but; the book ends only a few chapters later.
 So, this leaves an ambiguous ending for the audience—is Jon Snow dead, or does he survive?
 Fans are still waiting for the next book of the Song of Ice and Fire series; in fact, the Internet is full of theories about this cliffhanger and Jon Snow’s fate.

 Marvel Comics’ The Spectacular Spider-Girl often features stories that are “to be concluded” in the next issue; a commonly used technique in comic book series.
-They end in the midst of major action, usually with Spider Girl stuck in a dangerous situation, as in the comic page below:
+They end in the midst of major action, usually with Spider Girl stuck in a dangerous situation.

 V. Examples of Cliffhangers in Pop Culture

 The 1960’s TV series Batman closed the majority of its episodes with cliffhangers to set up for the next.
 The story would close mid-action, with a newscaster-style narrator urging the audience to tune in tomorrow to find out what happens.
-Sometimes the cliffhangers were both suspenseful and funny, as in the following clip:
+Sometimes the cliffhangers were suspenseful:

-Batman’s wedding is a prime example of a cliffhanger—it even puts the unanswered questions in words across the screen: “Mr. and Mrs. Batman??!!” and the joke “Find out tomorrow whether she misses…or Mrs.!!”
+This scene is a prime example of a cliffhanger—it even includes an unanswered question: “What can we do??!!” and the joke “Nothing but cook!”
 Like in the clip above, each cliffhanger on Batman was accompanied by the tagline “Same Bat Time, Same Bat Channel,” which told the audience where to return for the continuation of the story.